 According to historical sources, Johannes Gutenberg’s theory was that printing with woodblocks was time-consuming.
 And expensive because each page-sized die had to be engraved by hand separately and was not very durable.
 So Gutenberg concluded that metal blocks could be produced much faster by combining small, reusable dies for each letter.

 In 1445, Gutenberg printed an excerpt from the Book of Sables, a 14th-century German poem.
 The form of the letters used was rudimentary.
-He continued with further attempts, printing fragments of Aelius Donatius’ grammar.
+He continued with further attempts, publishing fragments of Aelius Donatius’ grammar.
 Passages from a papal bull against the Ottomans and standard wording for indulgences.